mattgirdler/matthewgirdler.github.io/content/blogs/2022-in-review.md

 I also spent a few days in Kraków, Poland with a couple of friends.
 We’d originally planned to go there for my stag do in 2021 but travel restrictions prevented us from going.
 Kraków is a beautiful city and I’d highly recommend visiting the Wieliczka Salt Mine - the chapel was a particularly stunning highlight.

-I only went to two live concerts in 2022, which were both fantastic.
+I only went to two live music concerts in 2022, but both were fantastic.
 I saw one of my favourite artists, experimental hip-hop producer and rapper JPEGMAFIA, at the O2 Institute in Birmingham in March.
 It was just him and a laptop, but the show felt huge - his unmatched energy and the dedicated crowd made it an electric show.
 The most memorable moment being the acapella cover of Carly Rae Jepsen’s “Call Me Maybe”.

 The other concert I attended was the incredible Kendrick Lamar, supported by Baby Keem at the Utilita Arena in Birmingham.
 This couldn’t have been further from the JPEGMAFIA gig in terms of scope - it was a massive show with backup performers, set pieces and moving platforms.
 A lavish production featuring an emphatic performance by Keem, who’s no doubt going to be a star in his own right.